mathjax/MathJax/docs/html/_sources/installation.txt

 policy for local files is that the "same domain" for a page is the directory where that page exists, or any of its subdirectories.
-So if you use MathJax in a page with a ``file://`` URL, and if MathJax is loaded from a diretory other than the one containing the original page, then MathJax will not be able to access the web-based fonts in Firefox.
+So if you use MathJax in a page with a ``file://`` URL, and if MathJax is loaded from a directory other than the one containing the original page, then MathJax will not be able to access the web-based fonts in Firefox.
 In that case, MathJax will fall back on image fonts to display the mathematics.